Abhishek-raj-exe/Quicksic/README.md

 9. ~~voice search isn't implemented (it is simple) becoz search provider is not yet finished~~ voice search implemented
 10. Top charts for songs not visible unless logged similar case with age-restricted content (I think this part might be scraped if I scrap Gsignup)
 11. Recommendation are not implented
+12. rarely some video thumbnails might not pop up
+13. response speeds are slow

 # UI - Improvements
 alpha 0.2